xinsight/mjplayground/README.md

 - add playground-certified fibre mulch (15-20cm)
 - fibre mulch mats with use to create a soft "carpet"

+### Planters
+ - built with cedar 4x4's or a half-barrel planter
+ - many plant options: flowers (for butterflies), bamboo, vegetables

+### Rain barrel
+ - goes well with planters
+ - rain barrel could use the downspout from the rectory
+ - barrel needs to have a filter at the top to prevent insects
+ - barrel needs to be attached to the building to prevent it from tipping over

+### Benches
+- reuse the logs from the felled tree branch
+- Logs can be sawed flat, or left as-is with bark
+  - all sharp edges sanded down with a belt sander
+  - logs need to be secured to prevent rolling
+  - log can be notched on both sides and a split log (or 4x4) can be placed in a notch and screwed in

 ## Suppliers

 ### [Upanoak Tree Care](http://upanoak.ca)